A life during wartime: Jamie Farr, the most famous Jeep driver in history

 As Jamie Farr, Jameel appeared on all the familiar shows of the 1960s, from “The Dick Van Dyke Show” to “The Andy Griffith Show” to “I Dream of Jeannie.”
 After a decade of those bit parts and supporting roles, Farr went back to war.

-In 1972, a friend had been developing a new show based on the hit movie about the Korean War, "M*A*S*H*."
+In 1972, a friend had developed a new show based on the hit movie about the Korean War, "M*A*S*H*."
 The producer, Gene Reynolds, had directed Jamie in “F Troop.”
 He knew Farr was the only person to play what was planned for a one-time appearance, Corporal Maxwell Q. Klinger.
 Farr hadn’t been working, and took the part for a day’s work of $250.
 It would change his life forever.

 In the episode, Klinger wore dresses in an attempt to get a Section 8 discharge.
 In the middle of the Vietnam era, Farr played a man trying to escape war to the extremes, and it resonated.
 He appeared in more episodes in the first season before he was named a regular—and became one of two cast members who served in Korea, along with Alan Alda.
 Farr wore the dog tags from his own military service during the show’s run.

-Klinger’s Section 8 ploy formed a major storyline for the era-defining sitcom’s first few years on the air.
+Klinger’s Section 8 ploy formed a major story line for the era-defining sitcom’s first few years on the air.
 Klinger’s drag wasn’t female impersonation, it was camp, whether he dressed as Scarlett O’Hara in yellow organza or as the Statue of Liberty, complete with a flaming torch, or as Cleopatra complete with gold cone-shaped breasts.
 The Cleopatra gown had originally been worn by Ginger Rogers in another film, and Farr saw her on the 20th Century Fox lot after his show had aired: It looked a helluva lot better on you than it did on me, Rogers winked at him.

 "M*A*S*H*" made Farr a household name and he shared his star with Toledo.
 At the height of the show’s run, Farr returned to his hometown for his 25th high school reunion, a hero once more.
 On June 21, 1977, the city staged a “Jamie Farr Day and a Half,” complete with a lookalike contest and a flotilla that sailed the Maumee River, backed up by the Woodward High School band.
 An entire platoon of Toledo civic leaders were drafted into drag service as Klinger’s Kollection of Kuties: a motel owner wore a coral chiffon gown and head scarf, a real estate agent wore hostess pajamas, and a labor committee director “was exquisite in a backless Grecian chiffon.”